livepeer/go-livepeer/README.md

 where the "movie" stream name is taken from the path in the RTMP URL.

+See the documentation on [RTMP ingest](doc/ingest.md) for more details.

 #### Authentication of incoming RTMP streams

 Incoming RTMP streams can be authenicating using RTMP Authentication Webhook functionality, details is [here](doc/rtmpwebhookauth.md).